Cinépolis: United States

 Cinépolis USA, which is headquartered in Dallas, Texas began operating luxury theaters in the United States in 2011.
 In November 2018 it created the Bay Theatre in Pacific Palisades, California, based on an original 1940s design by architect S. Charles Lee as a plush five-screen cinema that features a coastal-themed menu at its concession stand, including an extensive wine list.
 One auditorium of the new Bay Theatre is equipped with an increasingly rare 35 mm film projector.
-It will also have a 12-screen luxury movie theater at a new development on the site of the Hollywood Park racetrack in Inglewood, California next to SoFi Stadium.
+It also has a 12-screen luxury movie theater at Hollywood Park, on the site of the former Hollywood Park racetrack in Inglewood, California next to SoFi Stadium, which opened on 12 July 2023.
 In 2019, it acquired Moviehouse & Eatery to grow its presence in the United States.

-On August 9, 2019, Cinepolis reopened its Mansfield, New Jersey location after renovations.
+On 9 August 2019, Cinepolis reopened its Mansfield, New Jersey location after renovations.
 It features 13 screens and luxury leather recliners with a full kitchen menu and bar.
 On January 5, 2020, Cinepolis announced it had closed its theater in Roxbury Township, New Jersey.
 On July 28, 2021, Cinepolis confirmed it had closed its location in Parsippany, New Jersey.

+On 8 January 2023, Cinepolis closed its NYC location in Chelsea.